You must apply as an international applicant if you have:

 Filling in your application form

-There is a specific application form for internationally qualified Chinese medicine practitioners.
+There is a specific application form for overseas qualified Chinese medicine practitioners.
 Please use the following form when applying for registration:

 It is important that you fill out your application form carefully.
 Pay attention to the instructions and the symbols listed on the front page of the form, as these will help guide you in completing the form accurately.
 The symbols used are: